AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

 ### SVG Namespace Declarations

-If you've ever inspected the contents of an `.svg` file, you may have seen this `xmlns` attribute:
+If you've ever inspected the contents of an `.svg` file, like one created by Inkscape or some other vector image program, you may have seen this `xmlns` attribute on the `svg` element itself:

 ```html
 <svg xmlns="http://www.w3.org/2000/svg"></svg>